profhudsonafonso/schemalens_reprodutibilty/analysis/generated/advisor_experimental_response.md

 | no_update_volatility | 126/126 | 0.5397 | 0.6905 | 0.1286 | Removes update/write-pressure evidence. |

 The hot-run ablation is especially useful for the paper.
 The full SchemaLens variant preserves near-best configurations in more than 92% of hot cases, while all ablated variants show lower Top-1 and near-best preservation.

+### Why this ablation should be emphasized

+This hot-run ablation is probably one of the strongest tables for the paper.
+It shows that the full SchemaLens variant preserves near-best configurations in more than 92% of hot cases, while every ablated variant performs worse.

+This directly answers the advisor's concern that the evaluation needed to show what the method contributes.
+The contribution is not only the final reduced set of candidates.
+The contribution is the analytical matrix that decides which families remain in the reduced design space.
+The ablation shows that when pieces of this matrix are removed, the reduction becomes less reliable.

 ## 8. Dataset-level ablation - hot runs